ZeroStudMuffin/CEA2/README.md

  - The parser now outputs only a roll number and customer name, displayed on two lines in the Bin Locator screen.
 Any prefix before the first underscore in the roll number is removed so users see only the numeric portion.
-- Once roll, customer and bin are present a **Send Record** button appears.
+- Once roll, customer and bin are present a **Send Record** button appears when batch mode is enabled.
+In default mode a full-screen bin menu pops up and selecting a value uploads immediately.
-  Tapping uploads the data to the server and clears the text view.
 If the server returns an error, the provided message is shown instead of a generic failure.
  - A **Debug mode** checkbox on the main screen launches Bin Locator with sending disabled.
 Additional **Show OCR**, **Show Crop** and **Show Log** buttons reveal raw text with bounding box heights, an exact crop preview showing the warped image